 To help you find a poem, here are three online sources of quality poetry.
+You must find a poem from one of these three sources.
 Remember that you will need to defend the poem's quality in group work that day, so be sure to choose well.

 Poems at Slate.com (each poem is read by the poet; a good way to decide if you like the way it sounds)

 Canadian Poetry Online (from the University of Toronto library; a list of poets that links to poems from each one)